 The FVBP model has been adapted and adopted for many other Bridge Programs.
 Most notably, The American Physical Society (APS) used the FVBP model for its highly successful Minority PhD Bridge Program (Hodapp and Woodle, 2017), which now includes over 20 other institutions.
 The APS has expanded these efforts and is now leading the NSF funded Inclusive Graduate Education Network and is working with the American Chemical Society (ACS) and the American GeoSciences Society, meaning our practices are reaching wider than ever (APS, 2018; ACS, 2020).

-The FVBP has now taken things to the next level by generating new knowledge on the science of broadening participation.
+The FVBP has now taken things to the next level by generating new knowledge on how to admit and retain graduate students from atypical backgrounds.
 In 2018, we were awarded a LSAMP Regional Center of Excellence in Broadening Participation (NSF, 2018).
 This social science study partners with the American Institute for Research, and the Vanderbilt Peabody School of Education to investigate what components of the program are most valuable to the students, evaluate the use of admission practices by faculty, as well as build our Toolkit into a Guide that provides not just the tool but an analysis of the supporting literature.
 The research has already proved illuminating and generated changes in our interview protocol, student approach and understanding of our best practices.

 References